Behind the Scenes of Insperity: Annual Sales Conference 2018 Infographic

 In other words, event owners and sponsors shouldn’t try to interact with attendees the same way they did five years ago.
-They can, but someone else is already doing it better.
-A content strategy that integrates sponsors directly provides multiple opportunities for appealing to attendees – which fosters fruitful, long-lasting partnerships between event owners and sponsors.
+A content strategy that integrates sponsors in a meaningful way provides multiple opportunities for a deeper connection to attendees – fostering fruitful, long-lasting partnerships between event owners, sponsors and their mutual customers.

 We are awash in data – some of it crucial to operational success, some of it simply noise.
 Virtually every device we pick up and piece of software we use offers insight into our habits, our desires and our patterns.
-High-growth, cutting-edge companies, like multinational software provider SAP, have long ago learned to channel and leverage this data into actionable insight driving critical business and marketing decisions.
+High-growth, cutting-edge companies have long ago learned to channel and leverage this data into actionable insight driving critical business and marketing decisions.

 Collecting useful data from a throng of attendees is certainly a challenge, but emerging technologies are making it easier than ever to glean actionable insights from event crowds.
 The primary difficulty isn’t the actual capture of data, but determining which types of data are most relevant to your needs.